Louis François Joseph, Prince of Conti

+Louis was the only child of his parents and lived a secluded childhood at his father's chateau, after the death of his mother in 1736.
+He later married his first cousin, with the union producing no children.
+During the French Revolution he stayed in France until 1797 when he was exiled to Spain where he died in 1814, less than a month before his family were restored to the throne of France; with his death the house of Bourbon-Conti became extinct.

 Biography

 Born at the Hôtel de Conti (quai Conti) in Paris, on 1 September 1734, and baptised in the presence of the French king and queen, he succeeded his father, Louis François I de Bourbon, Prince of Conti, as head of the most junior branch of the House of Bourbon in 1776.
 His mother was Louise Diane d'Orléans, youngest daughter of Philippe II, Duke of Orléans, Regent of France during the minority of King Louis XV of France.

 From birth, he was known as the comte de La Marche.
 His mother died on 26 September 1736, giving birth to a later child who did not survive.
 After her death, his father retired from the Royal court to the Château de L'Isle-Adam, pursuing his love of hunting, although he would later emerge to have a distinguished military career.

 On 17 May 1750, Louis François was made a knight of the Order of the Holy Spirit at Versailles.
 During the Seven Years' War (1756–1763), he took part as a maréchal de camp in the Battle of Hastenbeck in July 1757, and in the Battle of Krefeld in June 1758.

 He married his first cousin, Maria Fortunata d'Este, (1731–1803), fourth daughter of Francesco III d'Este, Duke of Modena and his wife, Charlotte Aglaé d'Orléans, who was his mother's older sister; as such, Louis François Joseph was the first cousin of Philippe Égalité, through his father.

 The marriage contract was signed in Milan on 3 January 1759 by the French ambassador to the court of Turin.
 A wedding by proxy took place in Milan on 7 February of the same year and was celebrated in person on 27 February at Nangis-en-Brie in France.
 Maria Fortunata's father settled upon her a dowry of one million livres.
 In addition, upon her arrival in France her husband was given 150,000 livres by Louis XV.
 The young comtesse de La Marche was presented to the king and the rest of the royal family on 5 March 1759 by the Louise Élisabeth de Bourbon, Dowager Princess of Conti, Louis François' paternal grandmother.
 In 1770 they were one of twelve couples invited to dine with the newlyweds, Louis XVI and Marie Antoinette, in the Opéra of the Palace of Versailles, which had been constructed for the royal wedding.